 Hello Fellow Readers, We attended a pool party over the weekend with close friends; the host is a full-fledged organic gardener.
-“Aren’t seedless watermelon genetically modified not to have seeds?” one guest whispered as we were dishing up the delicious fruit.
+“Aren’t seedless watermelons genetically modified not to have seeds?” one guest whispered as we dished the delicious fruit.
 “How can it be organic?”
 Which recalls a column from years ago.

 The little white thingies are seeds.

 Summer picnics bring back memories of seed-spitting contests.
 Hard to do nowadays as most watermelons are said to be seedless, but the truth is, it’s not so.
 Those little white thingies among the watery pink fruit are infertile seeds.
 Sure, they’re digestible.
 But so are the traditional black seeds if you’re so inclined.
 And both won’t cause a watermelon to grow inside your tummy.
 I still giggle over Mom’s warning, which backfired and inspired me to eat more seeds.